Young Chicago Authors: Serial Sexual Assaults and Coverup

 At the 2013 National Poetry Slam in August, a "safe spaces" council was founded and gathered to identify sexual predators in the poetry community.
-During the national competition, Young Chicago Authors's Executive Director, Rebecca Hunter, was informed by the "safe spaces" council that a Young Chicago Authors (YCA) employee, Roger Bonair-Agard, was on the list of alleged sexual predators.
+During the national competition, Young Chicago Authors' Executive Director, Rebecca Hunter, was informed by the "safe spaces" council that a Young Chicago Authors (YCA) employee, Roger Bonair-Agard, was on the list of alleged sexual predators.

 The same month, a Young Chicago Authors worker accused Bonair-Agard of rape.
 Hearing of this allegation, a former YCA student of Bonair-Agard's, Melissa, publicly accused Bonair-Agard of raping her when she was underage and he was almost twice as old as her.
-At the same time, Melissa provided Young Chicago Authors with extensive documentation of her allegation and Rebecca Hunter later said two others alleged victims of Bonair-Agard came forward to share their alleged experiences of sexual assault in addition to Melissa.
-These allegation spurred public concern that YCA was a danger to the youth it worked with.
+At the same time, Melissa provided Young Chicago Authors with extensive documentation of her allegation.
+Rebecca Hunter later said two other individuals came forward to share their alleged experiences of sexual assault by Bonair-Agard.
+These allegations spurred public concern that YCA was a danger to the youth it worked with.
 In February 2014, over 20 young authors submitted a list of demands for safer spaces to YCA.
 In response, the executive director, Rebecca Black, and the artistic director, Kevin Coval, said that Bonair-Agard was no longer contracted with YCA and that the organization was going through internal processes.

 In late 2015 another Young Chicago Authors employee, Malcolm London, was accused of sexual assault.
-The survivor agreed to a community accountability process with London, Black Youth Project 100, and Mariame Kaba; however in the months and years that followed more accounts emerged of sexual assaults that allegedly occurred before the accountability process ended.
+The survivor agreed to a community accountability process with London, Black Youth Project 100, and Mariame Kaba.
+However, in the months and years that followed, more accounts emerged of sexual assaults that allegedly occurred before the accountability process ended.

 In 2019, London was accused of multiple sexual assaults again and posted an apology on Twitter for one of the assaults and for failing to follow the community accountability process.
 He was accused of another sexual assault in 2020 that allegedly occurred in 2018, prompting the survivor and the facilitator of the 2015 community accountability to release statements expressing their disappointment and anger.

 On February 24, 2021, another poet and former Young Chicago Authors worker accused Bonair-Agard of raping her in 2013.
 The next day, YCA Executive Director Rebecca Hunter and Artistic Director Kevin Coval released a statement apologizing for their inaction and acknowledging that their response of ending Bonair-Agard's contract was not enough.